Written by: Kit Johnson, Silverstream Alpaca Stud. www.alpaca-stud.co.nz

 Unlike other exotic animals, alpacas have not gone through boom and bust times.
 They have been in New Zealand for sixteen years and whilst prices have come off their dizzy heights of the late 1980s, the prices are stable.
 Animals at the top end are in fact attracting higher prices now than before.

 There is no artificial insemination or embryo transplant and the cost of importation is high, especially in South America.
 Alpacas live to about 20 years of age and produce an average of 11 crias (babies) during their breeding life.
 Gestation is 11.5 months.

 The alpaca is rare and as can be seen, supply will be limited.

 Alpaca fibre is fine and has a soft handle and is sought after by the fashion houses of Europe and Japan.

-Breeders working to a business plan who market themselves well and who keep abreast of developments in the industry, will be well recompensed for their efforts.
+Breeders working on a business plan who market themselves well and who keep abreast of developments in the industry will be well recompensed for their efforts.

-In conclusion, alpacas are a fascinating and incredible animal that are ideally suited for both the lifestyle farmer and as an alternative livestock for the traditional farmer.
+In conclusion, alpacas are fascinating and incredible animals that are ideally suited for both the lifestyle farmer and as alternative livestock for the traditional farmer.